james-jory/segment-personalize-workshop/exercise4/README.md

 ![](https://paper-attachments.dropbox.com/s_C2B02AED879A518AEFAF0FFED12CDDE467AF9DAEA3DC2098084E706023E68F50_1558285258920_image.png)

 In some cases, you may get timeout errors from this screen.
-This is generally caused by the Lambda being deployed slowly.
+This is generally caused by the Lambda being deployed slowly (i.e. cold start).
 Re-try sending the event.

 This is also where you may see a permissions error - this most likely means that you entered an incorrect external id, an incorrect IAM role ID, or your Lambda function is not named `SegmentPersonalizeDestinationHandler`.
 Check those, and try sending a test event again.

+Also note that a "200 Success" does not necessarily mean that the event was processed successfully.
+This is because the Lambda function catches exceptions and logs them to CloudWatch but returns success to Segment.
+The reason for this is to prevent Segment from continuing to retry sending events that will likely never succeed due to a configuration issue with the function.
+In production code, you will want to implement more granular error handling.

+To make sure that your events are truly being processed successfully, review the CloudWatch logs for your function in your AWS account.

 41. In your Segment workspace, click on Sources > personas-event-source.
 42. Select the Debugger tab.